 The agency includes 11 sites dispersed throughout the Commonwealth.
 The sites are known collectively as Agriculture Research and Extension Centers (ARECs), and each focus on industries particular to a geographic location.
-This request focuses on facility improvements at two specific AREC locations: the Eastern Shore AREC and the Southern Piedmont AREC.
-The faculty of the Eastern Shore AREC generate cutting-edge research for industries to improve production of vegetable, grain, oilseed, and fiber crops and then disseminate training and skills to producers using innovative technologies.
-The faculty of the Southern Piedmont AREC focus on research programs that enhance the economic impact of tobacco, forage crops, beef cattle, small fruit, and specialty crops, all of which are leading components of the agricultural industry and the Commonwealth's economy.
+This request focuses on facility improvements at the Eastern Shore AREC.
+The faculty of the Eastern Shore AREC generates cutting-edge research for industries to improve the production of vegetable, grain, oilseed, and fiber crops and then disseminate training and skills to producers using innovative technologies.

-The facilities at these ARECs are outdated, too small, and have accumulated more deferred maintenance than can be addressed with repairs or renovations.
+The Eastern Shore AREC facilities are outdated, too small, and have accumulated more deferred maintenance than can be addressed with repairs or renovations.
 Modern research facilities are needed to continue the research and outreach expected by the Commonwealth's agricultural businesses.